QCD matter at a finite magnetic field and nonzero chemical potential: Results and discussions

 (iv) $C_V/T^3$ has an obvious peak near $T_c$.
 Its origin lies in the fact that $C_V$ is the derivative of the energy density with respect to temperature, and the energy density undergoes its most rapid, non-linear change at the critical point.
 Moreover, the temperature dependence of the ratio between the $C_V$ values with and without the magnetic field, $(C_V)_B/(C_V)_0$, is similar to that of $s_B/s_0$.
 However, the temperatures for the minimum and maximum values of $(C_V)_B/(C_V)_0$ are lower than those for $s_B/s_0$.
 This occurs because $C_V$ is proportional to the temperature derivative of the entropy density, making it more sensitive to the rate of change of $s(T)$ rather than its absolute value.

 (v) The trace anomaly $\Delta$ exhibits a prominent peak just above $T_c$, which reflects the rapid rise in entropy density $s(T)$ associated with the liberation of quark and gluon degrees of freedom during deconfinement.
 This peak vanishes as the temperature approaches either zero or infinity.
 It is observed that the temperature dependence of the ratio between the $\Delta$ values with and without the magnetic field, $\Delta_B/\Delta_0$, is similar to that of $s_B/s_0$.
-However, at high temperatures, although both the energy density and pressure in the presence of a magnetic field approach their zero-field values, the trace anomaly in the magnetic field $\Delta_B$ is smaller than its zero-field counterpart $\Delta_0$.
-This occurs primarily because the magnetic field, through the LLL, introduces a component with a negative trace anomaly.

-(vi) $c_s^2$ exhibits a sudden drop in the critical region $|T - T_c| < \Gamma$.
-This behavior arises from the energy density $\varepsilon(T)$ rising more rapidly than the pressure $P_q(T)$, leading to a soft equation of state.
-At low temperatures, $c_s^2$ is smaller than 1/3, as the energy density $\varepsilon$ receives a significant contribution from the rest masses of hadrons, resulting in $\varepsilon>3P$.
-The presence of a magnetic field further suppresses $c_s^2$ by increasing the effective mass of charged hadrons to $m_{\rm eff}=\sqrt{m^2+|q|B}$, which enhances the exponential Boltzmann suppression $\exp(-m_{\rm eff}/T)$.
-In the limit $T\rightarrow 0$, both $P$ and $\varepsilon$ vanish, but their derivatives vanish at different rates, yielding the asymptotic scaling $c_s^2\approx T/m_{\rm eff}$, which guarantees $c_s^2\rightarrow 0$.
-As the temperature rises above $T_c$, $c_s^2$ recovers and exhibits a peak.
+(vi) $(c_s^2)_{\parallel}$ exhibits a sudden drop in the critical region $|T - T_c| < \Gamma$.
+This behavior arises from the energy density $\varepsilon(T)$ rising more rapidly than the parallel pressure $P_{\parallel}(T)$, leading to a soft equation of state.
+At low temperatures, $(c_s^2)_{\parallel}$ is smaller than 1/3, as the energy density $\varepsilon$ receives a significant contribution from the rest masses of hadrons, resulting in $\varepsilon>3P_{\parallel}$.
+The presence of a magnetic field further suppresses $(c_s^2)_{\parallel}$ by increasing the effective mass of charged hadrons to $m_{\rm eff}=\sqrt{m^2+|q|eB}$, which enhances the exponential Boltzmann suppression $\exp(-m_{\rm eff}/T)$.
+In the limit $T\rightarrow 0$, both $P_{\parallel}$ and $\varepsilon$ vanish, but their derivatives vanish at different rates, yielding the asymptotic scaling $(c_s^2)_{\parallel}\approx T/m_{\rm eff}$, which guarantees $(c_s^2)_{\parallel}\rightarrow 0$.
+As the temperature rises above $T_c$, $(c_s^2)_{\parallel}$ recovers and exhibits a peak.
 This occurs due to a competition between two effects in the deconfined phase: the high effective stiffness contributed by quarks in the LLL and the gradual restoration of three-dimensional ideal gas behavior as higher Landau levels become populated.
-This competition produces a maximum in $c_s^2$ before it eventually approaches 1/3 at very high temperatures, where the magnetic field’s influence becomes perturbative and the system approaches the SB limit.
+This competition produces a maximum in $(c_s^2)_{\parallel}$ before it eventually approaches 1/3 at very high temperatures, where the magnetic field’s influence becomes perturbative and the system approaches the SB limit.
+According to Eq.~(\ref{eq:cs2_perp}), $(c_s^2)_{\perp}$ is typically smaller than $(c_s^2)_{\parallel}$, yet at low temperatures the former becomes slightly larger.
+This behavior similar to that of the pressure.